dmitribodiu/90-days-challenge/architecture.md

     internationalization features and update your API later if needed.

 3. Filtering, paginating, and sorting
-    To get specific pagin in an array of objects you can utilize `Range` http header.
+    To get specific page in an array of objects you can utilize `Range` http header.
     (e.g : Range: items=10-19)
     You can use any string value instead of "items" but remember about consistency, better choose a name for a single item and stick to it.